Here are the new rules for gatherings and indoor events in Ontario | News

 “However, the pandemic is not over, and we must all remain vigilant and continue following the measures and advice in place, as the Delta variant continues to pose a threat to public health.”

-The province announced the news on Friday, which would see Ontario head into Step 3 a few days ahead of its original date of July 21.

-To enter Step 3, 70% to 80% of Ontarians aged 18 and older need to have their first dose, and 25% with two.

-As of July 8, more than 77% of Ontarians have had their first shot, and over 50% have received two.
+As of July 15, 79% of people 18 and up have had a first dose and 59% are fully vaccinated.